morse-simulator/morse/doc/morse/user/sensors/semantic_camera.rst

 to be occluded by something else, even if it is only the center that is being blocked.

-The cameras make use of Blender's **VideoTexture** module, which requires a graphic card capable of GLSL shading.
+The cameras make use of Blender's **bge.texture** module, which requires a graphic card capable of GLSL shading.
 Also, the 3D view window in Blender must be set to draw **Textured** objects.